-Onsite Monitoring: The results of the NO2 and PM10 concentrations using the online analyser indicate concentrations are below the relevant annual limit value of 40μg/m3 and within the allowed criteria of short-term limit values.
+Onsite Monitoring: The results of the NO2 and PM10 concentrations using the online analyser indicate concentrations are below the relevant annual limit value of 40μ g/m3 and within the allowed criteria of short-term limit values.

 Offsite Monitoring: Diffusion tube results for NO2 indicate that concentrations at all locations are well below the annual average limit value.
-The diffusion tube results for airport, however, the Q1 recorded levels are within compliance levels.
+The diffusion tube results for NO2 indicate that the highest concentrations are recorded at the bus depot at the airport, however, the Q3 recorded levels are within compliance levels.